pascalxia/periphery_fovea_driving/README.md

 --n_future_steps=10
 ```

-5. Track the training in Tensorboard.
+5. To track the training in Tensorboard, run the following command.
 ```bash
 tensorboard --logdir=logs/a_name_for_this_experiment
 ```

 ### Evaluate our pre-trained model or your trained models
 1. The original videos of BDD-V dataset are about one-minute long.
 Your machine may not be able to fit one whole video in.
 Run the following command to divide the testing videos into segments of a length of your choice.
 Note that the unit of `--max_length` is the number of frames.
-In this example command, `--max_length` is set to 310, because the frame rate is 10Hz, the model predicts for one second in the future and we would like to test the model over 30-second-long sequences.
+In this example command, `--max_length` is set to 310.
+This is because the frame rate is 10Hz, the model predicts for one second in the future and we would like to test the model over 30-second-long sequences.
 ```bash
 python3 divide_tfrecords.py \
 --data_dir=data \